The youngest province on the border of the region Veneto.

 The city is built along the banks of the river Noncello and used to be in Roman times an important river port then called Portus Naonis (the port of the river Naone - current Noncello).

-They call it 'Il Giardino della Serenissima' or the 'Garden of the Serenissima' / Republic of Venice', thanks to the Venetian atmosphere that you can breath here walking through the many small streets and squares throughout the city.
+They call it 'Il Giardino della Serenissima' or the 'Garden of the Serenissima' / Republic of Venice', thanks to the Venetian atmosphere that you can feel here walking through the many small streets and squares throughout the city.
 In the 16th century many wealthy Venetian families began to invest their money in beautiful villas and estates on the mainland.
 Navigating the Livenza river which runs through Sacile they could easily reach this area and it didn't take long before Sacile got this nickname.
-Lovely gardens and parks were made because due to the lack of space in Venice itself,the Venetians couldn't built them there.
+Lovely gardens and parks were made because due to the lack of space in Venice itself, the Venetians couldn't build them there.

 SESTO AL REGHENA

 Sesto al Reghena is a small village in the province of Pordenone with a name that has its origins in Roman times.
-Sesto comes from the six Roman miles in which the village is situated between the major Roman city of Iulia Concordia (Veneto) and the old road to Austria.
+Sesto comes from the latin word of six Roman miles that distanced this village from a road that connected Julia Concordia (nowadays Concordia Sagittaria in Veneto) to Nordicum (nowadays Austria).
 Reghena is the name of the river that runs through it.

 The attraction of this village is the wonderful eleventh-century Abbey of Santa Maria in Sylvis famous for its many colorful frescoes dating from the 14th and 15th centuries.

 The town of Spilimbergo can be easily called the colorful city.
-Walking through the main street 'Corso Roma' every where you look you see frescoed palazzi which house the many shops,restaurants and bars.
-The street leads to the main square where the Cathedral is located, even the walls of the Cathedral are painted with a big Saint, Santo Cristofero.
+Walking through the main street 'Corso Roma' everywhere you look you see frescoed palazzi which house the many shops, restaurants and bars.
+The street leads to the main square where the Cathedral is located, even the walls of the Cathedral are painted with a big Saint, Santo Cristoforo.
 Not far from the church you see a drawbridge and after crossing it you're faced with the most beautiful frescoed palazzo of Spilimbergo, which name is (how else) 'palazzo dipinto' - the painted palace.
 This colorful tradition continues with the many mosaics sculptures you see scattered throughout the city which are made by the local mosaic school.

 The village was built in ancient times near a ford which made it possible to cross the rivers Tagliamento and Meduna.
-It used to be surrounded by walls and provided protection to the many pilgrims who stayed here to rest or get medical help in the tiny little hospital, now converted into a church.
-In this church SS Pietro Paolo you can see frescoes of Saints that are known for healing people, this is because once it was a hospital.
+It used to be surrounded by walls and provided protection to the many pilgrims who stayed here to rest or get medical help in the tiny little hospital, now converted into the SS Pietro Paolo church.
+Inside you see medieval frescoes of Saints that are known for healing people,

 In the center stands the imposing Cathedral Santissimo Corpo di Cristo.
 Beautifully constructed with two different colors of marble, pink and white.
 The church was said to be built thanks to a legend.
 Inside you just have to see the magnificent and original 16th century organ.